david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-audit-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-audit-lg.jpg" alt=""></a>
         <div class="card-body">
-                  <p class="card-text">OpenEyes is built to provide real time data so audit is not a term that is used with modern EMR platform.
+                  <p class="card-text">OpenEyes is built to provide real time data-audit is not a term that is commonly  used with modern EMR platforms to monitor day to day activity.
 We really need to know what is happening to our patients and our services in real time.
-OpenEyes comes with an analytics package to support data collection and display on large number of patients.
-OpenEyes fully support the NOD audit and provides compliant analysis of risks and complications.</p>
+OpenEyes comes with an analytics package to support data collection and display on large numbers of patients.
+OpenEyes fully support the NOD audit and generates a  NOD compliant analysis of risks and complications associated with cataract surgery.</p>
         </div>
       </div>
     </div>